Richard D. Wolff: Academic career

 Wolff began teaching at the City College of New York in 1969, where he collaborated with economist Stephen Resnick, who joined in 1971 after being denied tenure at Yale for signing an anti-war petition.
 In 1973, Wolff and Resnick, along with economists Samuel Bowles, Herbert Gintis, and Richard Edwards, joined the Economics Department at the University of Massachusetts Amherst, where Wolff became a full professor in 1981.

-He retired from UMass Amherst in 2008, becoming professor emeritus, and joined The New School as a visiting professor in the graduate program in international affairs.
-Wolff has also taught as a visiting or guest lecturer at institutions including University of Utah, Paris 1 Panthéon-Sorbonne University, and The Brecht Forum in New York City.
+Wolff retired from UMass Amherst in 2008, becoming professor emeritus, and joined The New School as a visiting professor in the graduate program in international affairs.
+He has also taught as a visiting or guest lecturer at institutions including Paris 1 Panthéon-Sorbonne University and The Brecht Forum in New York City.

 Wolff and Resnick's early co-authored publication, "The Theory of Transitional Conjunctures and the Transition from Feudalism to Capitalism," appeared in the Review of Radical Political Economics in 1979.
 The article explored the transition from feudalism to capitalism, focusing on class dynamics and economic structures.
 Their collaboration extended to works like Knowledge and Class, which drew on Louis Althusser and Étienne Balibar's Reading Capital and interpreted Karl Marx's Capital Volumes II and III.
 They analyzed Marxian class theory as the study of surplus labor's performance, appropriation, and distribution, identifying class processes such as ancient, slave, feudal, capitalist, and communist.

 Marx used the word "exploitation" to focus analytical attention on what capitalism shared with feudalism and slavery, something that capitalist revolutions against slavery and feudalism never overcame.